JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/julia.md

 ![](juliapath_2.png)

 After the previous step, the `Environment Variables` window should appear.
-Under the `User Variables` section, select the row with variable `Path` and click the `Edit` button
+Under the `User Variables` section, select the row with the variable `Path` and click the `Edit` button.

 ![](juliapath_3.png)

 The `Edit environment variable` window will appear.
 Now we need to get the path to Julia bin folder.
 It can be done easily from the Julia directory opened by the Julia installer.
-In Julia directory navigate to the `bin` folder
+In Julia directory, navigate to the `bin` folder.
 ![](juliapath_4.png)

-In the Julia bin folder select and copy the path from the file explorer
+In the Julia `bin` folder, select and copy the path from the system file explorer's path bar.

 ![](juliapath_5.png)

-Navigate back to the `Edit environment variable` window and select the first empty row, press the `Edit` button, and paste the path to the Julia `bin` folder.
-Then press the `OK` button to leave the window and again press `OK` in the `Environment Variables` to leave it too.
+Navigate back to the `Edit environment variable` window, select the first empty row, press the `Edit` button, and paste the path to the Julia `bin` folder.
+Then press the `OK` button to leave the window and again to leave the `Environment Variables` window too.

 ![](juliapath_6.png)

-Finally, we can check, that we added the path correctly.
+Finally, we can check that we added the path correctly.
 Type `cmd` into the search bar and open the `Command Prompt`.

 ![](juliapath_7.png)

 In the `Command Prompt` type `julia` and press `Enter`.
-If everything is set correctly,  it will start a new Julia session (REPL)
+If everything is set correctly,  it will start a new Julia session (REPL).

 ![](juliapath_8.png)